tati-micheletti/NWT/README.md

 # NWT
 This repository is dedicated to the NWT integrated project.

-Please run the script _sourceFEE.R_ to run the analysis for the following manuscript:
+Please run the script _!sourceScript.R_ to run the analysis for the following manuscript:

 _Micheletti et al., in review.
 Teasing apart the pathways of climate change effects on boreal landbird distributions in Northwestern Canada using SpaDES.
 Frontier in Ecology and Evolution._